Parliamentary.ai

 Groups Affected

-• Cats: The bill aims to improve their welfare in commercial breeding settings.
+• Cats: The bill aims to improve the welfare of cats in commercial breeding establishments.

 Full Text